Ty700/Tic-Tac-Toe/README.md

 ## Design

-All three clients share the same visual design system, inspired by the [ty700.tech](https://ty700.tech) portfolio:
+All clients share the same visual design system, inspired by the [ty700.tech](https://ty700.tech) portfolio:

 - **Colors**: Cream (`#FAF8F3`), warm brown (`#8B7355`), off-white (`#FFFEF9`)
 - **Typography**: Georgia for headings, system fonts for body
 - **Board**: Classic grid with clean borders, no background fills

+## Privacy

+Tic-Tac-Tap collects only your chosen player name during a game session, stored in server memory and evicted automatically.
+No analytics, no tracking, no third-party SDKs.
+Full policy at [ty700.tech/tictactoe/privacy](https://ty700.tech/tictactoe/privacy).

 ## Learnings